Post

 This project greatly improved my Fusion 360 skills.
 For fun, I used the built-in renderer to generate images of our robot.

-Render of SPRK Render of SPRK with underglow
+Render of SPRK Render of SPRK in Fusion 360

 Final Design